BluTargaryan/peaceakoja-portfolio/README.md

 ## Diary Entry 5
 Added images to the home page as well as reworked the pabuttonwicon component.
 Note: work on call and text functionality for footer and probably refactor

+## Diary Entry 6
+Duplicated pabuttonwicon component to make pabuttonwiconfunc component, for special cases such as to open mail or call apps.
+Applied to mail and call links in footer section.
+Done with footer.
+Note